manuelsh/manuelsh.github.io/_posts/2025-11-09-rationalizing-the-ai-bubble.md

 |    xAI    |         20 \- 25         |      1 \- 3       |        ?         |       5        |
 | **Total** |          37-47           |       18-24       |      \-15?       |     \>7.5?     |

-Unsurprisingly, none of them is unprofitable.
+Unsurprisingly, none of them is profitable.
 However, they are significantly small compared with the Big Tech's, which by the way, have a lot of cash.
 So, a scenario of consolidation it's a potential outcome if some of the frontier labs struggle.

 ### High pace of revenue growth